At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 President after resignation.

-After the end of the presidential term, the former head of state is entitled to monthly cash payments in the amount of 75% of the salary of the current President of Russia.
-And these payments are for life.
+After the end of the presidential term, the former head of state has the right to monthly cash payments in the amount of 75% of the salary of the current President of Russia.
+Moreover, these payments are for life.

-If a person who is in the presidency dies, then his relatives are entitled to an allowance equal to six times the minimum old-age pension on the day of the death of the head of state.
+If a person serving a presidential term dies, then his relatives have the right to a benefit equal to six times the minimum old-age pension on the day of death of the head of state.

 Even when the presidential term comes to an end, the president will continue to enjoy immunity (will not be prosecuted in criminal cases, will not be subject to detention or interrogation by law enforcement agencies).